skinny fat do this

 • Someone who is new to weight training can build muscle and burn fat at the same time.

-Because your body is holding an excess of energy (in the form of adipose tissue/fat) it will use that for its energy needs while the nutrients that you intake can be funnelled into building muscle – this is why an increased protein intake is important.
+Because your body is holding an excess of energy (in the form of adipose tissue/fat) it will use that for its energy needs, while the nutrients that you intake can be funnelled into building muscle – this is why an increased protein intake is important.
 You can think of protein as the building blocks required for muscle.

 Action steps